 Step 1: Stretch the compasses to any width.
 Put the sharp end of the compasses at point B and draw an arc on the line.
 Label the point where the arc intersects the line as point C.

 Step 2: While keeping the sharp end of the compasses at point B, move the compasses away from C and draw a second arc above the line about mid-way between points B and C.

 Step 3: Without changing the width of the compasses, place the sharp end of the compasses at point C and draw an arc to intersect the second arc.

-The following video shows how to construct an angle of 30 and 60 degrees
+How to construct an angle of 30 and 60 degrees?

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.